 Weather Influence on Battle

-It would be easiest to attempt this raid under a few different types of weather, but would be more difficult to do in Snow weather.
-The weather for this raid is so complex, we will just display it all in this graph:
+It would be easiest to attempt this raid under a few different types of weather, but would be most difficult under Snow weather.

 |Cloudy||Boosts Fighting moves||–|

 Note that if you are alone and below Level 30 soloing this raid might be difficult for you, but it is not only your level trainer that matters, but the levels and power of the Pokémon you are using to raid.
 It might take a little bit of candy and stardust to get your Pokémon up to par to take on a powerful raid boss, such as Cloyster, by yourself.
 We recommend using Electric and Fighting types against Cloyster, as its Water and Ice moves will destroy potential Rock and Grass counters, respectively.